-The Department of Accounting offers graduate studies leading to the M.S. and Ph.D. degrees, and course work supporting the College of Business Administration and Graduate School of Business' M.B.A. degree.
+The Department of Accounting offers graduate studies leading to the M.S. and Ph.D. degrees, and course work supporting the College of Business Administration's M.B.A. degree.
 The M.S. degree provides the necessary course work for students who wish to enter public accounting, private industry or government service.
 The Ph.D. program is designed to prepare students for careers in teaching and research.

-Additional information, including specific departmental requirements, may be obtained by contacting the master's student advisor or the doctoral student advisor in the Department of Accounting.
+Additional information, including specific departmental requirements, may be obtained by contacting the master's Student Advisor or the doctoral Student Advisor in the Department of Accounting.